mdn/yari/deployer/README.md

 poetry run deployer search-index --help
 ```

-If you have built the whole site (or partially) you simply pointed to
+If you have built the whole site (or partially) you simply point to
 it with the first argument:

 ```sh